GitHubRulesOK/SumatraPDF-Plus/Scripts/README.md

 A small utility to place text with a Hyperlink on a PDF page.

 # AddOverlay.js
 A bigger utility to place optionally a box / image and or text as an overlay on one or more PDF pages.
+Has rotation Alpha graphic states and offsets.
 ![AddOvarlay.png](https://github.com/GitHubRulesOK/SumatraPDF-Plus/blob/master/Images/AddOverlay.png)

 # TextInBox.js